 Dissent Magazine tells us the labor movement has received more pep in its step, with the adoption of a “new strategic initiative.”
 This new lease on life for trade unionists can be attributed to two roads: first, a massive demonstration the likes of 2006’s “Day Without Immigrants,” which allowed unionists to pick up several allies.
 However, this type of success is organic, impossible to plan for and implement.
 The second road forward looks like this: taking advantage of a left-leaning shift in politics, and ensuring this newfound “Democratic hegemony” extends to the working class.
 Read more, no pitchforks necessary, at Dissent.

-Tags: the atlantic, encryption, google, labor movement, lone survivor, unions, microsoft, #tcfbest, propaganda, edward snowden, war film, nsa, wired, dissent magazine, xenophobia, national security agency
+Tags: labor movement, lone survivor, unions, microsoft, #tcfbest, propaganda, edward snowden, war film, nsa, wired, dissent magazine, xenophobia, national security agency, the atlantic, encryption, google

 #TCFBest: January 11, 2014